 The phonetic research consisted of auditory analysis: dividing the fragments of discourses into syntagms; defining the boundaries of syntagms; specifying pitch movement, tone level and type of scale; using perceptual gradations of each prosodic feature, etc. Prosodic marking was carried out in accordance with the method of notation adopted at the Department of English Phonetics at Moscow State Teacher Training University (1997).
 Scaling enabled the classification and sorting of all the studied elements (discourse elements).
 The authors used the following types of scales: nominative, ordinal and interval.
 Structural analysis proved that discourse elements have different structure and may be one-word elements and predicative phrases S+P incorporated into the structure of the academic discourse.
 All discourse elements can be divided into two large groups – connecting elements (connectors) and pragmatic elements.

 The results of the research show that the studied elements differ structurally and can perform various functions.
-The functions of the discourse elements, their structure, intentions of the speaker and also their position in the phrase determine their prosodic features This article is published under the Creative Commons Attribution 4.0 International License.
+The functions of the discourse elements, their structure, intentions of the speaker and also their position in the phrase determine their prosodic features.

 Download data is not yet available.

 How to Cite

 Chubarova, Y., & Rezepova, N. (2016).
 Discourse Elements in English Academic Discourse.
 Journal of Language and Education, 2(1), 56-64. https://doi.org/10.17323/2411-7390-2016-2-1-56-64

 Copyright (c) 2016 National Research University Higher School of Economics